JeremyCollinsMPI/Thesis-Supplementary-Materials/README.md

 movement_model.py: python script for processing migration route data.
 movements2000.csv: csv file of reconstructed migration routes.
 squares.kml, squares10.kml, squares11.kml, squares2.kml, squares3.kml, squares4.kml, squares5.kml	, squares6.kml, squares7.kml, squares8.kml, squares9.kml: kml files showing tendencies in direction of migration in Eurasia and Africa.
 additional_code/test.py: script for submitting fasta sequences to MtHap to find the haplogroups

+**Note on the World Phonotactics Database**

+Data from the World Phonotactics Database (Donohue, M., R.Hetherington, J.McElvenny & V.Dawson.
+2013.
+World phonotactics database.
+Department of Linguistics, The Australian National University, accessed 15/6/2015.) was used in Chapters 2 and 3.
+The database was originally online at http://phonotactics.anu.edu.au, but has since been taken offline.
+The data is still publicly available on the site as archived by Web Archive (e.g. https://web.archive.org/web/20190608215845/http://phonotactics.anu.edu.au/features.php), and a csv of the same data used is provided in this repository.